Location Management in IP-based Future LEO Satellite Networks: A Review: Approach 3: SDN-based location management in LEO SatNets

 \section{Approach \#3: SDN-based location management in LEO SatNets}

 SDN concept separates the control plane from the data plane.
 In SDN, controllers are considered the brain that performs intelligent functionalities.
-Through the northbound interfaces, the controllers interact with applications to decide on how to create/update flow tables located in the SDN switches.
+Through the northbound interfaces, the controllers interact with applications to decide on how to create/update flow tables saved in the SDN switches.
 Communication among SDN controllers can be done through westbound and eastbound interfaces.
-An SDN controller can communicate with one or more SDN switches through secure channels.
-The switches have flow tables that contain predefined actions on how to treat the received packets.
+Through secure channels, an SDN controller can communicate with one or more SDN switches.
+Actions on how to treat the received packets are predefined in the switches flow tables.
 Whenever a new packet is received at the SDN switch, a flow table lookup is done.
 In the lookup process, if the packet headers match can be found in the lookup table, then the predefined actions are performed.
 If the match was not found in the flow table entries then the packet will be forwarded to the controller through the southbound interface \cite{Kaloxylos2020}.
 For more details on SDN, the interested reader may refer to \cite{Sood2015}.

 Based on the received network topology information, the SDN controller makes the routing/forwarding decisions.
 Unlike traditional networks, topology management is a fundamental task in SDN. \acrfull{td} is a key component to support the logically centralized control and network management principle of SDN.
 TD enables a controller to have global visibility of the complete network.
 Discovering the network topology includes the discovery of switches, hosts, and interconnected switches.
 In the TD process, each entity on the network can collect information about the network topology.
 The information collection can be done at different levels and in many ways.
-The TD must be error-free because a topology error may lead to wrong routing flows.
 In addition, the TD process must be efficient in terms of sending topology information only when changes happen and not flooding the controllers with unnecessary information \cite{Kipongo2018}.

 Based on the aforementioned explanation of SDN's TD, it can be concluded that TD is providing a major part of the functionality of location management in SDN.
 Basically, location management and TD both provide information on the network entities' location (logical location) within the network and the interconnections between different entities.
 For this reason, several studies proposed SDN based mobility management schemes where TD is utilized for location management.
 For example, \cite{Sulovic2017} proposes a location management scheme for a 5G mobile core network that purely relies on SDN.
 The scheme is used to manage the MN status and the paging procedure.